Skip to main content Skip to main navigation Skip to search

 • International

 Australia is committed to driving climate action in the agriculture, fisheries and forestry sectors.
-At the United Nations Climate Change Conference, COP30 in Belem, Brazil we will share our experiences, innovations and look to learn from others to build a more resilient and sustainable future for all.
+At the United Nations Climate Change Conference, COP30 in Belem, we showcased Australian agriculture, fisheries and forestry across two weeks.

-Our attendance at COP30 demonstrates Australia’s commitment to climate action.
-It provides an opportunity to share our experiences internationally, build capacity in our region and develop partnerships to support Australian farmers.
+COP30 was a valuable opportunity to share our experiences internationally, demonstrate our commitment to climate action, and develop partnerships to support Australian farmers.
 Sustainable, climate-smart practices are central to Australian agriculture and key to the sector’s future success.

-As there is no one-size-fits-all approach to sustainable agriculture, COP30 provides Australia with an opportunity to encourage practices that are tailored to the ecological, cultural and economic conditions of each country.
+As there is no one-size-fits-all approach to sustainable agriculture, COP30 was an opportunity to encourage practices that are tailored to the ecological, cultural and economic conditions of each country.

-We will showcase Australian examples of climate-smart innovation in the agriculture, fisheries and forestry sectors widely at COP30 – in Brazil’s Agrizone, the Australia pavilion, the Pacific’s Moana Pavilion and beyond.
+We showcased Australian examples of climate-smart innovation in the agriculture, fisheries and forestry sectors widely at COP30 – in Brazil’s Agrizone, the Australia pavilion, the Pacific’s Moana Pavilion and beyond.

 DAFF events